Safety and Health Reporter

 B. Settling with Liability Carrier

-There is no obligation in the statute or the personal auto policy to notify the UIM carrier of your settlement with the liability carrier.
+There is no obligation in the statute or the PAP to notify the UIM carrier of your settlement with the liability carrier.
 It’s probably a good idea to tell them what you’re doing so that you can negotiate with them but you have no obligation to do anything other than the two things referenced above.

 If you’re dealing with a self-insured entity, all of these rules may change.

-Likewise the underinsured motorist carrier has no right of subrogation against the underinsured motorist.
-If the underinsured motorist fails to cooperate with the underinsured motorist’s carrier in the defense of the case then that carrier may pursue a claim for subrogation.
+If the underinsured motorist fails to cooperate with the underinsured motorist’s carrier in the defense of the case, then that carrier may pursue a claim for subrogation.

 C. Settling with UIM First